Parakoopa/screeps-grafana/README.md

 to install the plugins, then
 `docker-compose restart grafana`
 to apply.
 Refresh your browser and voila!

+## Advanced configuration

+### Alternative (Basic HTTP) Authentication
+The value of `SCREEPS_BASIC_AUTH` determines how Grafana will try to login to the Screeps server.
+If it's `0` the default mechanism used by the official server will be used.
+If it is `1` an alternative mechanism is used, using HTTP Basic Authentication.
+This method is required by some private server mods such as "screepsmod-auth".

 ## Development
 If you need to alter the container e.g. because you edited the coffeescript that fetches the stats, you can rebuild and restart the container like this: